Joselyne123/instagram/README.md

 ## By INGABIRE Joselyne
 ## Description
-Instagram Clone this have dashborad used by admin and by a user,Instagram,Profile and post images.
+Instagram  this have dashborad used by admin and by a user,Instagram,Profile and post images.

 every user can post any picture by creating and account and view all picture posted those you follower